aweary/blog/content/blog/error-driven-development-react/index.md

 ## Fault Tolerence

-Building a modern web application is a daunting process involving many moving parts, entropy, and a scary amount of complexity.
-This means that we often find ourselves in situations where things are breaking.
+Building modern web apps is a complex process involving many moving parts.
+Sometimes these moving parts don't play well together, which means that they _stop_ moving so well and our things starts breaking.

-While minimizing breakage is a worthwhile pursuit, thinking we can eliminate it all together is unreasonable.
-That means **our applications need to be resiliant to breakage.**
+While you should do everything you can to prevent these bad things from happening, you should also accept that you'll never be entirely free of it.
+This means we need to build our apps with the expectation that they will **sometimes break in unexpected ways**.

-This means we need [fault tolerence:](https://en.wikipedia.org/wiki/Fault_tolerance)
+In other words, we need [fault tolerence:](https://en.wikipedia.org/wiki/Fault_tolerance)

 > Fault tolerance is the property that enables a system to continue operating properly in the event of the failure of some (one or more faults within) of its components.

-In my experience, this is often overlooked in web apps.
+In my experience this is often overlooked in web apps.

 We spend a lot of time talking about testing and how we can prevent failures, but not nearly as much time accounting for the inevitable faults in our system.
 For many of us [high availability](https://en.wikipedia.org/wiki/High_availability) is a top priority (if our website is down, our users can't use our product!) and fault tolerence is a critical property of a high availability system.

 So how do we enable our React application to be fault tolerent?